 Dual Enrollment Academies

 Since 2005, South Texas College has been offering a unique opportunity for high achieving high school juniors to earn an associate degree from STC while they complete their high school graduation requirements.
 The Academies are two-year dual enrollment programs for high school juniors who are interested in earning an associate degree at South Texas College during their junior and senior year at high school.
-Since 2005 ten Academy students have received the Bill & Melinda Gates Millennium Scholarship.
+Since 2005 twelve Academy students have received the Bill & Melinda Gates Millennium Scholarship.

 What is the Dual Enrollment Academy Program?